 The best thing about metaphors can express any meaning we choose.
 There are over 2,000 different supreme beings and almost 50,000 variations on this theme.

-Fear is a primal motivator.
+Our most potent motivator is fear.
 Our fears become our limits.
 These limitations keep us from questioning the boundaries.
-So, we become comfortable living our life stuck in the clutches of a dualistic framework.
+So, we become comfortable living our life in a dualistic framework.
 Faith becomes the trap for our intellect.
-It is a worldview without validity.
-And, it prompts followers to protect their God with violence.
+It is a worldview without validity, and it prompts followers to protect their God with violence.
 Sadly, it is often necessary for believers to resort to violence.
 God is the most convenient excuse for harmful behavior.

 Overall, this manifesto is a bold statement against the concept of theism and for a humanist approach.

 - See all living things as equally valuable, and it includes all human beings, all living things, and the environment.

 - Profit should not take precedence over the health of people or the environment.
 We should promote our role in the world as caretakers of the future.

 - They champion the use of the scientific approach to solving problems.

 - Promote all people’s fair and fair flourishing, championing human rights for everyone.